-This program is designed to provide all aircraft crew and passengers traveling over water with the knowledge and skills necessary to react to an aircraft ditching emergency, care for themselves in a sea survival situation, and to participate to the maximum extent in their rescue.
+Underwater Egress Training – Rotary Wing is designed to provide all aircraft crew and passengers travelling over water with the knowledge and skills necessary to react to an aircraft ditching emergency, care for themselves in a sea survival situation, and to participate to the maximum extent in their rescue.
 This program is not an Offshore-based training program.

 - Safety and survival equipment requirements and utilization

 - Survival and rescue water skills (practical)

 - Helicopter Underwater escape training using the Underwater Egress Trainer (UET) or for mobile applications, the Aircraft Ditching Egress Trainer (ADEPT) (practical)